 Financial assets are included in the Net Assets Statement on a fair value basis as at the reporting date.
 A financial asset is recognised in the net asset statement on the date the fund becomes party to the contractual acquisition of the assets.
 From this date, any gains/losses are recognised in the Fund Account.
-The Net Asset Statement shows values of investments have been determined at fair value in accordance with the requirements of the code and IFRS13.
-For the purposes of disclosing levels of fair value hierarchy, the Fund has adopted the classification guidelines recommended in Practical Guidance on Investment Disclosures (PRAG/Investment Association, 2016).
+The Net Asset Statement shows values of investments have been determined at fair value in accordance with the requirements of the code and IFRS13 'Fair Value Measurement'.
+For the purposes of disclosing levels of fair value hierarchy, the Fund has adopted the classification guidelines recommended in accordance with the requirements of the Code and IFRS 13 (see Note 14).